aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/worksheet-views/_index.md

 ## **Split Panes**

-If you need to split the screen to get two different views in the same worksheet, split panes.
-Microsoft Excel offers a very handy feature that allows you to view more than one copy of your worksheet, and for you to be able to scroll through each pane of your worksheet independently: split panes.
+If you need to split the screen to get two different views in the same worksheet, you can split panes.
+Microsoft Excel offers a very handy feature that allows you to view more than one copy of your worksheet, and to scroll through each pane of your worksheet independently: split panes.

 The panes work simultaneously.
-If you make a change in one, the change simultaneously appears in the other.
-Aspose.Cells provides the split panes feature for the users.
+If you make a change in one, the change appears in the other.
+Aspose.Cells provides the split panes feature for users.

 ### **Applying and Removing Split Panes**

 #### **Splitting Panes**

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class provides a wide range of properties and methods for managing an Excel file.
-To implement split views, use the [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) class' [**Worksheet.split()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#split--).
+To implement split views, use the [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) class's [**Worksheet.split()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#split--).
 To remove the split panes, use the [**Worksheet.removeSplit()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#removeSplit--) method.

-In the example, we use a simple template file that is loaded, then the set split panes feature is applied on a cell in the first worksheet.
+In the example, we use a simple template file that is loaded, then the split panes feature is applied on a cell in the first worksheet.
 The updated file is saved.

 ```javascript
 const path = require("path");